Persistent Multiscale Density-based Clustering: Conclusion

 \section{Conclusion}

 This paper presents PLSCAN, a novel density-based clustering algorithm designed for exploratory data analysis.
-PLSCAN applies scale-space clustering principles to efficiently detect optimal minimum cluster sizes for HDBSCAN*, thereby reducing the need for hyperparameter tuning.
+PLSCAN applies scale-space clustering principles to efficiently detect optimal minimum cluster size thresholds, thereby reducing the need for hyperparameter tuning.
 Consequently, it provides descriptive results that identify persistent high-density regions at multiple levels of detail, regardless of their shape and orientation.
 We compared PLSCAN to HDBSCAN* on several real-world datasets, demonstrating its higher average ARI and lower sensitivity to changes in the number of mutual reachability neighbours.
-In addition, we compared PLSCAN's computational costs to those of HDBSCAN* and $k$-Means, showing competitive run-times on low-dimensional datasets.
+In addition, we compared PLSCAN's stability and computational costs to those of HDBSCAN* and $k$-Means++, showing competitive stability and run-times.